-The room in which Sedon returned to full awareness was large, stark, and nearly empty.
+THE ROOM IN which Sedon returned to full awareness was large, stark, and nearly empty.
 It held the bed upon which Sedon lay; a small fixture upon which Sedon was intended to sit when eliminating; a doorway, and a ceiling that glowed with light intended to imitate this system's sun.
 It was not a bad imitation, though not so bright as the true sun.
-A man-a guard-stood just inside the door at all times, watching Sedon at all times.
+A man-a guard-stood just inside the door at all times, watching Sedon.
 The guard's presence enraged Sedon at a level so deep that Sedon barely allowed himself the awareness of it.
 He had spent far too much of his life imprisoned.